Home in Hong Kong

 Writing down your specific requirements is essential, but you should not set them in stone.
 Do your homework by asking around or conducting a preliminary home search online.
 You surely want to align your expectations with reality.

 If you can't find a place that ticks all the boxes, stick to the must-haves and compromise on the nice-to-haves.
 Also, prioritising your preferences can save you a headache at the time of choosing a property.

 Be prepared before starting your house hunt

 A nice flat at a reasonable price usually doesn't stay long on the market.
 You should have three things ready for entering into a provisional tenancy agreement when you go house hunting:

 Your identity document, e.g. passport or HKID

 Proof of work and income, e.g. employment letter/contract or payslips for the last three months (your name card might also be helpful)

 An initial deposit of one month's rent (cheque or cash)

 By the way, you may be asked to show your identity document to the building's concierge for registration before a viewing.
 Don't view apartments empty-handed so you won't go home heavy-hearted!

 Pick the right time for viewing properties

 Right timing is critical in getting a place.
-The sooner you can start the lease, the bigger your bargaining power will be.
+The sooner you can start the lease, the greater your bargaining power will be.
 The best time to view properties is one to three weeks prior to your desired move-in date.

 Unless you are looking for something very special or rare, you don't have to commence your home search more than one month before you need a place.
 Most landlords will not wait that long for a tenant to start paying the rent.

 If you want to avoid keen competition from other home seekers, try to view properties on a weekday rather than the weekend or a public holiday.

 Conduct an updated property search

 Properties come and go very quickly in Hong Kong.
 The best time to carry out a real property search is a couple of days before the day you plan to view apartments.